AStefankiv/writing/README.md

 # 🖋️ Andrii Stefankiv – Technical Writing Portfolio

 Welcome!
-This repository contains a curated selection of my technical writing samples, created to demonstrate my ability to clearly and effectively communicate technical information to diverse audiences.
-As a junior software developer with strong documentation and communication skills, I’m passionate about building high-quality, user-focused content that empowers others to learn and create with confidence.
+This repository contains my technical writing samples, created to demonstrate my ability to clearly and effectively deliver technical information to diverse audiences.
+As a software developer with strong documentation and communication skills, I’m passionate about building user-focused content that is clear and easy to understand for everyone.

 ## 👨‍💻 About Me

 I'm an **ESL Instructor** and **Junior Software Developer** with a strong foundation in **JavaScript**, **TypeScript**, **Python**, and modern web development frameworks like **React**, **Node.js**, and **Next.js**.
-With 8+ years of teaching experience and a love for clear communication, I specialize in turning complex technical ideas into accessible, engaging content for a wide audience.
+With 10+ years of teaching experience and a love for clear communication, my goal is always the same: make things clear, helpful, and easy to understand.

 📍 Based in Calgary, AB

 🎓 **Bootcamp**: Full-Stack Web Development at **Lighthouse Labs** (Oct 2023 – May 2024)

 🎓 **Course**: [Technical Writing: How to Write Software Documentation (Udemy)](https://www.udemy.com/course/start-your-career-as-user-assistance-developer/?couponCode=ST14MT150425G1)

 💬 ESL Instructor at Global Village, Calgary

 🌐 [LinkedIn Profile](https://www.linkedin.com/in/andrii-stefankiv/)

 📫 stefankif35@gmail.com

 ---